MSc in International Hospitality Business Management

 The internship salary in Switzerland, negotiated between the employers’ association and the Employee Union, is presently set at minimum CHF 2’168 per month gross.
 From this salary, students have to pay for room, board, and taxes.
 The average net income per month varies from CHF 1’000 to 1’400.
 Salaries for internships completed overseas vary from country to country and the position available.

-- BA degree in any discipline OR BHMS/RGU Graduate Certificate in International Hospitality Business Management
+- BA degree in any discipline OR BHMS PG Diploma, or RGU Graduate Certificate in International Hospitality Business Management

-- English language skills at a minimum level equal to IELTS 6.0
+- English language skills at a minimum level equivalent to IELTS 6.0

 Academic courses are held: